ak9250/stylegan-art/README.md

 # Stylegan for art

-use jupypter notebook to generate portraits
+use colab notebook to generate portrait art